snudatalab/DAO-CP/README.md

 - [SciPy 1.5.2](https://www.scipy.org/)

 ## Usage
+* Install all of the prerequisites with `pip install -r requirements.txt`.
 * You can run the demo script by `bash demo.sh <dataset_name>`, <br>
 which simply moves to `src/` and runs `python main.py <dataset_name>`.
   * You can choose a dataset for demo (synthetic, video, stock, hall, korea).